Google Pay integration guide

 }

-For the custom redirect option: You use the redirectUrls.url of the Google Pay APM for the transaction.
+of the desired Google Pay APM for the transaction.

 Transaction types and integration methods